polentzisb/useful-resources/README.md

 # useful-resources :star2:
-In this repository will be useful resources
+In this repository will be useful resources for development

 *UNDER CONSTRUCTION